Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-Sentence-level translation involves sentence-aligned datasets that usually are sampled from a full-sized document.
+\textit{Description.} Sentence-level translation is a sequence-to-sequence text generation task in which maps an individual source sentence to its equivalent in the target language, maintaining semantic meaning and grammatical correctness.

+\textit{Modeling.} Sentence-level translation involves sentence-aligned datasets, typically sampled from full-sized documents.
+Systems must process relatively short sequences.
+As the complexity of short sequences is low, corresponding translation systems are abundant and capable.
+Works on sentence-level translation propose a variant of the encoder-decoder Transformer, predicting tokens with a classifier over a large database of translation examples \citep{KhandelwalFJZ21}, or prompt existing pre-trained LLMs \citep{ZhangHB23} to perform machine translation.
 The most popular datasets in the translation field come from the WMT General Machine Translation task \citep{KocmiABB23}.
-Since 2008, there have been regular releases and updates of the WMT dataset composed of several other corpora \citep{CallisonBurchFKM08, KocmiABB23}.
+Since 2008, there have been regular releases and updates to the WMT dataset, which comprises several other corpora \citep{CallisonBurchFKM08, KocmiABB23}.
 Each corpus covers a different set of languages (e.g., Chinese, German, Japanese) and domains (e.g., e-commerce, conversation, news), with a few thousand examples per language.
+Together, these models and benchmarks have established sentence-level translation as a largely saturated setting, providing a foundation for exploring more challenging scenarios, such as document-level translation.

-\textit{Challenges of sentence-level translation.} Sentence-level translation is specifically limited due to a lack of context, for example when referring to out-of-context personalities by pronouns or when encountering words that can have multiple translations depending on the language \citep{ZhangZ20a}.
-Word ambiguities are especially difficult to handle when only a single sentence is provided as a source.
-In addition, translation models trained on short sequences perform significantly worse when tested on long sequences (60+ words) \citep{KoehnK17}.
+\textit{Challenges of sentence-level translation.} Sentence-level translation is specifically limited due to a lack of context.
+For example, when referring to out-of-context personalities by pronouns or when encountering words that can have multiple translations depending on the language \citep{ZhangZ20a}.
+Word ambiguities are difficult to handle when only a single sentence is provided as a source.
+In addition, translation models trained on short sequences perform significantly worse when tested on long sequences (60+ words) \citep{KoehnK17, 10.1162/tacl_a_00730}.
 Thus, success in semantic preservation for longer sequences is especially influenced by the variability, context, and ambiguity of different languages.

-\textbf{Document-level.} Translation on the \textit{document-level} transforms multiple sentences and paragraphs into another language by taking the sentences' inter-relations into account \citep{MarufSH22}.
-Hence, document-level translation systems leverage in-document context to mitigate ambiguities that are difficult to handle with single sentences.
-The exact length of the segmented sequences heavily differs between works, ranging from small paragraphs to complete books.
-Thus, we reference efforts to translate text into sequences longer than sentence-level as document-level translation.
-A recent approach by \citet{WangLJZ23} leverages the long context modeling abilities of recent LMs.
+Further challenges for modern LLMs in translation include inference efficiency, translation of low-resource languages during pretraining, and evaluation according to human-aligned translation quality \citep{10.1162/tacl_a_00730}.